mayank10j/experiencesutra/content/english/projects/smart-image-cropping-with-katna.md

 # How katna image module works

 All possible crops from the input image for the crop size is selected and passed through set of filters — [The rule of third](https://www.photographymad.com/pages/view/rule-of-thirds), [Saliency](https://blog.algorithmia.com/introduction-image-saliency-detection), face detection and edge detection.
 Images shown below are filter output of an image.
 Each of the filter gives a score to the crops.
 If the text retention filter is switched on then it filters out crops that cuts the text.
 The final emerging crops are sorted and then numbers of crops requested by the caller are returned.

+# What’s next

+We plan to add more filters in future like violence, nudity etc. to make it more robust.

+We are thankful to open source community and project [smartcrop](https://github.com/jwagner/smartcrop.js/) especially that enabled us to reuse and the take good ideas forward.
+If you find the tool useful please do share the project.

+That’s it!!
+You can find a complete application [here](https://github.com/keplerlab/katna/blob/master/example_image.py).